-If you really want to make 2019 your best year yet, it’s important that you practice in a way that simulates the mental and physical conditions of the golf course.
+If you really want to make this your most successful year yet, it’s important that you not only practice your physical skills, but that you work on your mental and emotional skills during practice.

 How do you do this?

-Let’s take a look at why Competitive Practice is an essential part of getting better.
+Let’s take a look at why Competitive Practice for golf is an essential part of getting better.

 On the golf course: